juhoinkinen/Annif-wiki/Usage-with-Docker.md

 # Running Annif as HTTP server with Gunicorn and NGINX

-The web UI can be used also run on Gunicorn and NGINX.
+The web UI can also run on Gunicorn and NGINX.
 For this, you can use [docker-compose](https://docs.docker.com/compose/).
-For accessing the configuration and data files an environment variable can be set:
+For accessing the configuration and data files an environment variable can be set for the docker run:

-`export ANNIF_PROJECTS=path/to/annif-projects`

-Then the services can be started by running

-`docker-compose up`
+`ANNIF_PROJECTS=path/to/annif-projects docker-compose up`

-in `Annif/`.
 This sets up containers according to [`docker-compose.yml`](https://github.com/NatLibFi/Annif/blob/issue278-dockerize-annif/docker-compose.yml), which in this case instructs docker to start separate containers for a Gunicorn server running Annif and for NGINX.
 The NGINX configuration is in [`nginx.conf`](https://github.com/NatLibFi/Annif/blob/issue278-dockerize-annif/annif/nginx/nginx.conf).

+# Connecting to Mauiservice in Docker container

+The [Maui backend](https://github.com/NatLibFi/Annif/wiki/Backend%3A-Maui) can be used also by running [Maui service](https://github.com/NatLibFi/mauiservice/blob/dockerize-mauiservice/DEVELOPER.md#usage-with-docker) in a separate container and connecting to it from Annif.
+For this both Annif and Mauiservice containers need to be started with `--network="host"` flag.

 &nbsp;